Macroscopic properties of equity markets: stylized facts and portfolio performance: Rank-based properties

 In Figure \ref{fig:rank.trajectory} we visualize how the ranks of a collection of stocks change over time.
 Now we attempt a more quantitative description by estimating empirically the {\it transition probabilities} of daily rank transitions.

 We do this straightforwardly.
 For each day $t$ (over the entire sample period) and rank $k \in \{1, \ldots, 1000\}$, we find the stock $i_k(t)$ at rank $k$.
 If its rank is $\ell$ on day $t + 1$, the {\it rank change} is $\ell - k$.
 According to our convention, a positive change in rank means that the stock becomes {\it relatively} smaller.
 For example, for $k = 2$ the possible values of rank change are $-1, 0, 1, 2, \ldots$.
 In the case of delisting the rank change is $+\infty$.
 With this we obtain a matrix of relative frequencies of rank changes.\footnote{For computational purposes we consider rank changes from $-50$ to $50$ and truncate all values beyond at the boundary values.
-Thus delisting means $50$ in Figure \ref{fig:transitions}(left) and ``Increase'' in Figure \ref{fig:transitions}(right).
-Otherwise equal, a newly listed stock causes the ranks of all smaller stocks to increases by $1$ on its first trading day.} The results are shown in Figure \ref{fig:transitions}.
+Thus delisting means $50$ in Figure \ref{fig:transitions}(left) and ``Increase'' in Figure \ref{fig:transitions}(right) } We emphasize that the rank changes estimated this way are affected by entrances and exits.
+For example, if a new stock enters at rank $11$, the ranks of all smaller stocks will increase by $1$ if there are no other changes.

+We show the results in Figure \ref{fig:transitions}.
 As expected, we observe that rank changes are statistically larger in magnitude as the rank increases.
-At rank $1000$ the average daily rank change (after truncation and smoothing) is about $0.15$; the value at rank $1$ is about $0.024$.
+At rank $1000$ the average daily rank change (after truncation and smoothing) is about $0.156$; the value at rank $1$ is about $0.024$.
 These values depend on the handling of delisting.
 The pattern is clearer if we consider simply the {\it sign} (positive, zero or negative) of daily rank change, resulting in empirical probabilities $p_{+}(k)$, $p_{0}(k)$ and $p_{-}(k)$ for each rank $k$.
 In Figure \ref{fig:transitions}(right) we observe that $p_{+}(k) > p_{-}(k)$ (with a few exceptions) and the difference $p_+(k) - p_-(k)$ increases roughly linearly as $k$ increases.
-At rank $1000$, the difference is (after smoothing) about $0.029$, which is rather significant since the probabilities concern daily changes and cannot be accounted by IPOs and delisting alone.
-All effects considered, we have:
+At rank $1000$, the difference is (after smoothing) about $0.029$.
+With this we state:

 \begin{fact} There is a tendency for a stock's capitalization rank to increase (i.e., become relatively smaller). \end{fact}